kamacys/final_project/README.md

 The automated data retrieval program has also been a success, and I will be using it next year when doing manual look-up.

 Repository contents:
-Resource folder contains .csv files used in programming Retrieved Data folder contains the excel spreadsheet of the collected course catalogs retrieved through web-scraping automated_catalog_pull file contains the web-scraping program and pulls data from school_url.csv NAT_LR file contains the linear regression model and prediciton for 2023 and pulls from nat_yr.csv NAT_LR_PREDICT file contains the linear regression model and prediciton for 2024 and pulls from nat.csv NH_KNN file contains the KNN algorithym for predicting cs access in NH high schools and pulls from NH.csv
+Resource folder contains .csv files used in programming, Retrieved Data folder contains the excel spreadsheet of the collected course catalogs retrieved through web-scraping, automated_catalog_pull file contains the web-scraping program and pulls data from school_url.csv, NAT_LR file contains the linear regression model and prediciton for 2023 and pulls from nat_yr.csv, NAT_LR_PREDICT file contains the linear regression model and prediciton for 2024 and pulls from nat.csv, NH_KNN file contains the KNN algorithym for predicting cs access in NH high schools and pulls from NH.csv